Bruxteclas/bruxteclas/README.md

 This combination has allowed me to develop an analytical profile with a practical focus on delivering results and creating value through data analysis.

- - 🔭 I am seeking my first job opportunity in the field of Data Science and Data Analysis.
+ - 🔭 I currently work as a BI Analyst in the Business and Market Intelligence (IN&M) area at Rede Amazônica, a subsidiary of Rede Globo.
   </p>

  - 💬I am 22 years old and currently reside in Brazil.
-I have basic proficiency in Spanish and experience in Python, Data Analysis, Data Visualization, and Machine Learning.
-Additionally, I am a musician, which has endowed me with valuable skills such as keen pattern recognition, meticulous analysis, and a creative approach—aptitudes seamlessly intertwined with the realm of data science.
+I have experience in Python, Data Analysis, Data Visualization, and Machine Learning.
+Additionally, I am a musician, which has endowed me with valuable skills such as keen pattern recognition, meticulous analysis, and a creative approach—aptitudes seamlessly intertwined with the realm of data science

  - ⚡ In my leisure time, I enjoy playing football, indulging in video games, and playing the piano! 🎹 I am convinced that our individual interests not only enhance our understanding of the world but also play a fundamental role in tackling challenges.
 </details>